oxygenbox/github-slideshow/_posts/0000-01-02-oxygenbox.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to oxygen box slide!"
 ---
-This is a slide from oxygenbox
 Use the left arrow to go back!